netcomm/miniconf/README.md

 Release Notes
 --------------
-### 0.1
+### 0.1 (2014-8)
+* use Spray and Jetty to expose Rest Services.
+* use Akka Persistence and CQRS to save all configures in local.

+### 0.2 (2016-2)
-use Akka HTTP to expose Rest Services.
+* use Akka HTTP to expose Rest Services.

-2.use Akka Persistence to persist all configures in local.
+* use Akka Persistence to persist all configures in local.

-3.use Akka Distributed Data to disseminate configuration events between cluster nodes.
+* use Akka Distributed Data to disseminate configuration events between cluster nodes.
+* use Multi Node Testing to do integration test.

 License
 --------------